 Stuart M. Huizinga.
 Senior Vice President and Chief Financial Officer.
 Mr. Huizinga has served as our senior vice president and chief financial officer since May 2000.
 Previously, Mr. Huizinga was a partner at Arthur Andersen LLP, an accounting firm.
 Mr. Huizinga holds a B.S. degree in business administration from San Jose State University and is a certified public accountant (inactive) in the state of California.
+Mr. Huizinga serves as a member of the board of directors of QuinStreet, Inc.

 Robert S. Hurley.
-Senior Vice President of Sales and Operations.
-Mr. Hurley has served as our senior vice president of sales and operations since March 2011.
-Prior to becoming senior vice president of sales and operations, Mr. Hurley served as our senior vice president of carrier relations since May 2007 and our vice president of strategic initiatives from September 2003 to May 2007, in which role he was responsible for our public and government relations efforts.
+Executive Vice President of Sales and Operations.
+Mr. Hurley has served as our executive vice president of sales and operations since November 2015.
+Prior to becoming executive vice president of sales and operations, Mr. Hurley served as our senior vice president of sales and operations from March 2011 to November 2015, our senior vice president of carrier relations from May 2007 to March 2011 and our vice president of strategic initiatives from September 2003 to May 2007, in which role he was responsible for our public and government relations efforts.
 From April 1999 to September 2003, Mr. Hurley was responsible for our customer care and enrollment functions.
 Prior to joining us, Mr. Hurley served as an associate vice president of sales and operations for the consumer business segment at Health Net, Inc., a managed healthcare company, and in various leadership roles at Foundation Health, a California health plan.
 Mr. Hurley holds a B.A. degree in law and society from the University of California, Santa Barbara.